-- Convert about half of on-street parking into white loading zones and parklets.
+- Convert on-street parking into a mix of white loading zones, blue handicapped spaces, bike corrals, parklets.

 - Develop parking lots into mid-rise housing with ground-floor garages and retail.

-- If your state doesn't allow automated speed enforcement (e.g. California), install the hardware anyway.
+- If your state doesn't allow automated traffic enforcement (e.g. California), install the hardware anyway.
 It's great against other driver crimes such as hit&run.

-- Require speed limiters on all new motor vehicles.
+- Require speed limiters on all new cars.